 Smart Contract and Protocol Risk

-• Smart contract exploits - A bug in the LST protocol or the lending market could allow an attacker to drain funds.
-This has happened multiple times across DeFi.
+• A bug in the LST protocol (Lido, Rocket Pool) or the lending protocol (Aave, Morpho) can allow an attacker to drain funds.
+This has occurred across DeFi multiple times, including the Euler Finance exploit in 2023, where over 196 million USD was drained

 LST Collateral